aridjayarecipes/cutesrecipes.web.app/content/post/1912-easiest-way-to-make-perfect-maple-salmon.md

 ##### Instructions to make Maple Salmon:

-1. Mix dry brine ingredients together & then cover the salmon in the brown sugar mixture for 1-4 hours in the fridge.
+1. Mix dry brine ingredients together &amp; then cover the salmon in the brown sugar mixture for 1-4 hours in the fridge.
-1. Pull the salmon out of the dry brine mix & rinse them in cold water until completely clean.
+1. Pull the salmon out of the dry brine mix &amp; rinse them in cold water until completely clean.
 Once clean, dab the fish dry with paper towels.
 1. Start Grilling at around 350-400 degrees making sure to flip the salmon if it’s skinless.
 If it’s skin on leave skin side down the whole time.
 1. 5 minutes before the salmon is finished glaze it with a coat of maple syrup.